Frequently asked questions.

 Ensure sustainable insurance operations

 The exact coverage percentage depends on factors such as business type, loan amount, and underwriting assessment.
+The coverage will ultimately depend on the loan balance when the Personal Guarantee is called.

 -

-Premiums start around 1.5–3% of the guaranteed amount annually.
+Premiums start around 1.5–3.5% of the guaranteed amount annually.
 The exact cost depends on several factors:

 Business Risk Profile: Industry, financial strength, and operating history